Loan Repayment

 You can complete your exit counseling requirements online.
 The online process is different for each program.

-Go to https://studentaid.gov/ and sign in with your FSA ID.
+Go to https://studentaid.gov/exit-counseling and sign in with your FSA ID.
 If you do not have an FSA ID, follow the prompts to create one.
-Click the link for Complete Counseling, then click the link for Exit Counseling.
+Click on the appropriate blue “start” button (undergraduate or graduate/professional).
 Follow the prompts to complete the loan exit counseling process, which covers both Direct and FFEL borrowers.
-For TEACH Grant recipients there is another link for completing the separate TEACH exit counseling process.
+TEACH Grant Exit Counseling may be completed at the following link: https://studentaid.gov/teach-exit-counseling (Click on the “blue start” button once arriving to this page).

 You do not need to notify the Financial Aid Office or Student Financial Services upon completion of your exit counseling requirement.
 However, you are welcome to contact our office with any follow-up questions.